rajannnnnnn/SQL/README.md

 Write SQL queries to retrieve the following information:<br>
 ⦿  Retrieve all data from the Departments table.<br>
 ⦿  Display only the location name from the Location table.<br>
-⦿  Display the employee names and their respective designations<br>.
+⦿  Display the employee names and their respective designations.<br>

 **Updating (UPDATE):** <br>
 Update the records in the Employees table based on the following criteria:<br>